By the Numbers:

 But running for office as a mother, especially a mother of young children, is incredibly difficult.
 The first question a mother of young children is asked when she decides to run is, “who will watch your children while you’re campaigning?”
 Men don’t get asked this question.
 Mothers face unique barriers that other women do not face.

-Building relationships, creating political mentors and role models, providing campaign and policy support enable women to find their political voice, and make it easier for them to run and win.
+We are enabling women to find their political voice, and make it easier for them to run and win.